filakhtov/gentoo-use-docs/sys-apps/systemd.md

 This flag should only be used for testing and is not recommended for regular system.

 ### vanilla
-This flag will skip applying Gentoo-specific pathces to the SystemD source.
+This flag will skip applying Gentoo-specific pathces to the systemd source.
 It will also ignore the [sys-apps/gentoo-systemd-integration](gentoo-systemd-integration.md) dependency.

 This flag should normally be disabled.